Chapien/chapien.github.io/content/blog/2025/we_deserve_better/index.md

 > I share Erin Burnett and Dr. Gupta’s skepticism about Robert F Kennedy Jr.’s veracity on a number of health-related subjects.
 However, on the specific subject of SSRI antidepressants like Prozac and Paxil, and their link to school (and other) shootings, RFK Jr. has a point.
 Indeed, there are numerous documented cases that show a link between SSRIs and school violence.
 Following are just three examples.

-The infamous link between SSRIs and school shootings, something you here echoed by the antidepressant-skeptical.
+The infamous link between SSRIs and school shootings, something you hear echoed by the antidepressant-skeptical.
 So is there any efficacy to this correlation?
 Certainly, SSRIs in particular can have negative side effects.
 They build dependency; without mine, I get brain zaps that make it very hard to focus.
 For some people, they outright do not work, and there are a host of negative health effects that can follow.
 Which, to be clear, is the case with *all medication*, not just psychiatric medicine.

 [There is one study](https://pmc.ncbi.nlm.nih.gov/articles/PMC7347007/) that I could find about the connection between violence and SSRIs.
 Keeping in mind that I am not a scientist, the data seems to suggest that SSRIs can lead to increased aggression.
 However, increased rates of violent crime only increased in those who had previous convictions before beginning SSRIs.
 Different disorders also led to different increases of violence, with a lot of confounding variables making a simple analysis difficult.
 Regardless, the study concluded: